MA and Master’s Publishing programmes

 Looking for the best Publishing MA?

 Our industry-led programmes provide you with the skills, knowledge and networks to kickstart your career in publishing, or to improve your current position.
+The courses are fully up to date with current industry issues, from digital and audio to diversity and sustainability.

 - Ranked number 1 in the 2020 Guardian University Guide, in the category Journalism, Publishing and Public Relations